Buddhist monasticism: Tibet

-In Tibet, before the Chinese invasion in the late 1940s and early 1950s, a significant portion of the country's male population was ordained.
-Today, this is no longer the case.
 While Tibetan Buddhism generally adheres to a Mahāyāna tradition that values vegetarianism, many Tibetan monks eat meat due to the harsh climatic conditions of the Tibetan Plateau, which make a plant-based diet difficult.
 This practice is consistent with allowances in the Vinaya, which permit monks to consume meat under certain conditions.

-Celibacy is a strict requirement for monks and nuns in all sects of Tibetan Buddhism, and monastics can only marry if they renounce their vows and return to living as laypeople.
-However, there are some important clerical roles filled by lay practitioners who are allowed to marry.
+Before the annexation of Tibet by the People's Republic of China, a significant portion of the country’s male population was ordained.
+Today, this is no longer the case.
+Following the 1959 Tibetan uprising, Chinese authorities forced thousands of monks to abandon the monastic life and become "ordinary" citizens by marrying.
+The forced laicization of monastics occurred again during the Cultural Revolution, and those who resisted were imprisoned.
+Prisoners were forced to perform hard labor, tortured and executed.
+Celibacy is a fundamental requirement for monks and nuns in all sects of Buddhism, and monastics may marry only if they renounce their vows and return to lay life.

 In the Gelug school, monastic discipline is heavily emphasized, and the Dalai Lama and Panchen Lama are always monks.
 The heads of the Kagyu school lineages are also usually monks.
+However, in some schools of Tibetan Buddhism, there are some important clerical roles filled by lay practitioners who are allowed to marry.
 The Nyingma school has no central authority, and includes a mixture of celibate monks and non-celibate ngakpas.
 Ngakpas are expected to follow practices that differ significantly from those of monks, such as living in households rather than monasteries and wearing their hair long instead of shaving it.
 In the Sakya school, the Sakya Trizin is a lay tantric and can never be a monk, as leadership is passed down through a hereditary patriarchal system among male members of the Khön family.